Brain tumour research

 If you would like to look for current brain tumour trials, you can look on our clinical trials database and choose ‘brain tumour’ from the dropdown menu of cancer types.

 Generally, tamoxifen has few side effects, although it may have more in the high doses used for brain tumours.
+It can increase the risk of blood clots and people with brain tumours also have a higher risk of blood clots.
+So it needs to be used with care.
 There is some evidence to suggest that it should not be taken with the anti epileptic drug called phenytoin.
 Results from early clinical trials have shown that tamoxifen does not help everyone with a brain tumour but it may help a few.
 We’ll need larger clinical trials before we will know whether it can help to treat brain tumours.

 Photodynamic therapy (PDT) is a type of treatment that makes cells light sensitive and then shines a very bright light onto them.
-In March 2009, the National Institute for Health and Clinical Excellence (NICE) said that there is not yet enough evidence to recommend this as a standard treatment for brain tumours, and it should only be used as part of clinical trials.
+The National Institute for Health and Care Excellence (NICE) has said that there is not yet enough evidence to recommend this as a standard treatment for brain tumours but it can be used as part of clinical trials.

 PDT has been tried for brain tumours that have come back after standard treatment.
 But a recent trial looked at PDT for newly diagnosed brain tumours.
 The people taking part in this trial had glioblastoma multiforme and had either surgery and radiotherapy, or surgery, PDT and radiotherapy.
 The researchers found that it took longer for the brain tumours to start growing again in people who had the PDT.
 In this group of patients, the researchers also found there was more of an improvement in how well they were and how many activities they were able to carry out 6 months after treatment.
 This was only a small trial of 27 people, and so the researchers suggest this treatment should be looked at in larger trials.